MrAvantiC/NeoVim-Config/README.md

   * Global code-style settings (indenting, scrolling, etc.)
   * Custom, global colors for the terminal (only works properly if terminal supports it)
   * Most of the general, custom keybinds
-* .agignore
+* .ignore
-  * Contains global search-ignore-patterns for `<Leader>f`
+  * Contains global search-ignore-patterns for FZF and AG
 * plugged/
   * Location of installed plugin-files
 * ftplugin/
   * Files containing settings for specific file-types
 * plugin/
   * Files with plugin-specific settings (e.g. plugin customization and individual shortcuts)
-* indent/
-  * Files containing filetype-specific indentation-settings
 * syntax/
   * Filetype-specific color-settings
 * UltiSnips/